OrsonDeWitt/BirdMApp/README.md

 ## Limitations and Missing Species

 Taxonomies are not static.
 It might be that a species gets split into multiple, has its family revised, becomes extinct, and so on.
 Currently, BirdMApp concerns species that have at least a few observations in the years 2011 through 2021.
 This might change as more data becomes available for subsequent years.

 In the attached *missing birds.txt* file is the full list of species that are present in the 2022 HBW-BirdLife Handbook, but are excluded from BirdMApp (along with the reasoning).
-It currently contains about 500 bird species (~4.5% of all birds), most of which are newly-split by BirdLife, and have barely any observations to draw conclusions from (due to delays in taxonomy updates or disagreements with the changes.*).
+It currently contains about 500 bird species (~4.5% of all birds), most of which are newly-split by BirdLife, and have barely any observations to draw conclusions from (due to delays in taxonomy updates or disagreements with the changes*).
 These have been sorted out manually, so I am sure there are plenty of birds that should and should not be in the list.
 Please let me know if you find errors.
 Additionally, subspecies are not included, but I might explore this possibility in the future if there is enough interest.
 It's important to note, though, that subspecies are recorded rarely (as compared to species), and such analysis could not be as accurate.

-* It is likely that, unless you're a taxonomist, you would also call them by their old name or think of them as subspecies.
+*It is likely that, unless you're a taxonomist, you would also call them by their old name or think of them as subspecies.

 ## Tech Stack

 Front-end:
 Shiny, JavaScript, HTML, CSS

 DesktopDeployR (R package)

 Back-end: